There are four principal forms of business organisation in India.

 Public and private companies are required to have a minimum of three and two directors, respectively, and a maximum of 15 directors.
-A company’s Articles may specify a higher minimum number of directors on the Board, and a company can appoint more than 15 directors by passing a special resolution.
+A company’s articles of association may specify a higher minimum number of directors on the board, and a company can appoint more than 15 directors by passing a special resolution.
 Only individuals can be appointed as directors; corporations and associations cannot be directors.

 While there is no general residency requirement for directors, every company is required to appoint at least one resident director (ie, a person who has stayed in India for a total period of not less than 182 days in the previous calendar year).

 Listed companies and public companies with paid-up share capital of INR1 billion or turnover exceeding INR3 billion are required to appoint at least one female director.